Scroll Down to Watch our Complete Guide to Cruising After the Pandemic!

 Cruise Lines Will Allow You to Cancel Last Minute

 To help ease cruisers’ concerns and encourage individuals to book, many major cruise lines have eased cancellation policies through the end of 2020.

 Most of these “cruise with confidence” plans allow cruisers to cancel up to 48 hours in advance of a sailing and receive a future cruise credit good towards another cruise.
 These credits are good through 2021, with a few cruise lines even letting cruisers apply funds to cruises through 2022.

 Now, if there is a last minute change of heart given evolving issues related to COVID-19, a personal matter, or illness, you can cancel and not lose your investment.
 Still, we strongly advise all individuals to purchase travel insurance.

 You Won’t Be Able to Arrive Early at the Terminal

 One of our coveted embarkation day tips has always been to arrive to the port early.
 In previous times, cruisers who arrived early would be among the first to board the ship and get their vacation started.

 Sadly, when taking a cruise after the pandemic, this will not be an option.
-Cruise lines have indicated that they will be requiring individuals to check-in online prior to the cruise.
-Further, cruisers will be assigned a boarding time to facilitate a staggered embarkation process to reduce crowds.
+Cruise lines have indicated that they will be requiring individuals to check-in online prior to the cruise for a smooth and contactless embarkation proceess.
+Further, cruisers will be assigned a boarding time to facilitate a staggered embarkation in order to reduce crowds.